Which DNA testing company should I use?

 Tools & Data

 • AncestryDNA’s tools include Common Ancestors and ThruLinesTM – which visually shows you common ancestors who might connect you to your AncestryDNA matches, Shared Matches, and Genetic Communities/Migrations.
 MyTreeTagsTM provides DNA tags to add to people in your Ancestry family tree – including DNA Match, DNA Connection, Common DNA Ancestor tags.
 New and Improved DNA Matches allows you to define your own 24 custom groups, colour code them and add your DNA matches to multiple groups.
-AncestryDNA does not provide tools to examine shared DNA segments – such as a chromosome browser.
+AncestryDNA does not provide tools to examine shared DNA segments – such as a chromosome browser, although since mid-2024 they offer an additional level of DNA features via a ProTools subscription, enabling access to the amounts of DNA your matches share with your shared matches, amongst other great features.
 Ancestry’s SideView technology released in 2022 separates your ethnicity estimate and your DNA matches into Parent 1 & Parent 2 (even if your parents have not tested), which is incredibly helpful for identifying your DNA matches and ancestral origins!
 AncestryDNA customers can transfer their raw DNA data file to GEDmatch and other testing companies to use their segment analysis tools.

 • FTDNA provides a range of tools including a 7-person chromosome browser, ICW and NICW (in-common-with and not-in-common-with) for all matches, a Matrix tool, a range of search options and filters, Advanced Matching (to identify atDNA matches sharing the same Y-DNA or mtDNA, or in the same FTDNA project groups), Family Matching (paternal/maternal) by linking known relatives to your tree, and the ability to download all matches and chromosome data to spreadsheets.
 The free transfer to FTDNA doesn’t provide access to all features/tools, but they can be unlocked for US$19.